stijn-dejongh/lovecraft_public_domain/raw_converts/lf.md

 of the chimney; and I began to get glimpses of the crumbling bricks and unhealthy weeds as faint glows of lightning penetrated the woods outside and illumined the chinks in the upper wall.
 Every second I was consumed with a mixture of fear and curiosity.
-What would the storm call forth&mdash;or was there anything left for it to call?
+What would the storm call forth--or was there anything left for it to call?
 Guided by a lightning flash I settled myself down behind a dense clump of vegetation, through which I could see the opening without being seen.